-Lecture by Camillo Botticini.
+Lecture by Camillo Botticini (ARW).

 Camillo Botticini, founding partner at ARW, based in Brescia, will lecture on Tuesday October 30 at Palazzo Vettori.
 Marco Brizzi will introduce his presentation.